Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

     The `evaluate()` method also accepts keyword arguments.

-    If the `evaluate()` method fails due to any reason or there is a problem with the submission, please ensure to raise an `Exception` with an appropriate message.
+    **IMPORTANT** ⚠️: If the `evaluate()` method fails due to any reason or there is a problem with the submission, please ensure to raise an `Exception` with an appropriate message.